top of page

 The biggest mistake couples make involves prioritizing personal musical taste over guest experience, creating playlists that reflect their Spotify habits rather than celebration-appropriate selections.
 Your indie folk preferences might work during cocktail hour, but dance floor success requires acknowledging that wedding receptions serve different purposes than personal listening experiences.

 Failing to communicate effectively with entertainment providers leads to misaligned expectations and disappointing results.
 Simply saying "play good dance music" provides insufficient guidance for professional entertainers who need specific direction about guest demographics, preferred energy levels, and must-avoid selections.
 Detailed conversations prevent miscommunication and ensure your vision translates to successful execution.
+See 10 Key Questions To Ask Wedding Vendors In 2025 for a full list of what to cover before signing a contract.

 Overloading playlists with slow songs kills reception energy and empties dance floors during critical celebration periods.
 While romantic ballads serve important purposes, they should comprise no more than 20-25% of total reception music.
 Too many slow songs creates awkward standing-around periods that break celebration momentum.